Bootstrap-based tests for the total time on test and the excess wealth orders: Introduction

-The objective of this paper is to test the null hypothesis $\mathcal{H}^{ttt}_0:X\geq_{ttt}Y$ versus the alternative $\mathcal{H}^{ttt}_1:X\not\geq_{ttt}Y$.
-Given the relation between the TTT and the excess wealth transforms, the same approach may be used to test $\mathcal{H}^{ew}_0:X\geq_{ew}Y$ versus $\mathcal{H}^{ew}_1:X\not\geq_{ew}Y$. \cite{belzunce2005} proposed nonparametric tests for the TTT order, considering the null hypothesis of equality in distribution versus the alternative of strict dominance.
-Tests of this kind have the disadvantage that we don't know how they behave under $X\not\geq_{ttt}Y$.
-On the other hand, setting $X\geq_{ttt}Y$ as the null hypothesis, it is difficult to determine the distribution of the test statistic under $\mathcal{H}_0^{ttt}$, as this contains infinitely many pairs of distributions.
-Using a similar approach as in \cite{bdlorenz} (see also \cite{bd}), we propose a family of conservative tests for the TTT order, in which critical values are approximated using bootstrap procedures.
-The same approach can be used to construct tests for the excess wealth order.
+{In spite of the wide literature about these orders, there are few stastical methods available to test whether $X\geq_{ttt}Y$ or $X\geq_{ew}Y$ hold. \cite{belzunce2001} and \cite{belzunce2005} proposed tests for the null hypothesis of equality in distribution versus the alternatives of strict dominance (excluding the case of equal distributions).
+These tests have the disadvantage that we ignore how they behave when $X\not\geq_{ttt}Y$.
+Hence, in this paper we follow a complementary approach, namely, we test $\mathcal{H}^{ttt}_0:X\geq_{ttt}Y$ versus the alternative $\mathcal{H}^{ttt}_1:X\not\geq_{ttt}Y$.
+In this case,} it is difficult to determine the distribution of the test statistic under $\mathcal{H}_0^{ttt}$, as this contains infinitely many pairs of distributions.
+Using a similar approach as in \cite{bdlorenz} (see also \cite{bd}), we propose a family of conservative tests for the TTT order, in which critical values are approximated via bootstrap procedures.
+Given the relation between the TTT and the excess wealth transforms, the same approach may be used to test $\mathcal{H}^{ew}_0:X\geq_{ew}Y$ versus $\mathcal{H}^{ew}_1:X\not\geq_{ew}Y$.
 Consistency of these tests is established under relatively mild distributional assumptions, which allow for both dependent and independent sampling schemes.